elisawarner/Fake_Abstract_Generator/README.md

 ## Final Notes
 * Note that the generator is not that great at the moment.
 Since I'm just using a simple N-th order Markov Model with about 979 abstracts from CVPR (and I didn't adjust commas and periods yet), the model is still rough.
 However, this is just a fun little project for me to have fun with Markov models
 * Please don't use this incessantly.
 I need to introduce a delay into the requests still, so if you overuse the app you may (no promises) get kicked off the server of the CVPR website.
+* Included is a cached version of the website, so you don't have to hit the server (`cache_file.json`).
+* I also expanded caching to include the model for different orders of the model (`model.pkl`).
+If you delete this, the model will just have to be recreated on its own, which will take a little time.